hjorne/TransBurst/README.md

 main/predictor and main/scaler, then using it is simple.

-The configuration of this project is stored in 3 configuration .json files, found in main/config.
+The configuration of this project is stored in 3 configuration .json files, found in main/config. local.json stores the credentials for the local cloud that you own, remote.json stores the credentials for the remote cloud (such as Cisco Cloud Solutions), and transcode.json stores information on how you want the files transcoded (which is used by the worker image in worker.py).

-First, you run ingest.py on a directory with whatever videos you want
+Once you have your setup properly configured, you run ingest.py on a directory with whatever videos you want transcode:
-transcode:
 `./ingest.py relative/path/to/directory`

 While this is running, it will print out a variety of statements elaborating